tester9071348/VxKex-Extended/README.md

 **A**: Yes.
 There is no problem with ESUs.

+**Q: Do console applications work with VxKex Extended?**

+**A:** Yes.
+After you have enabled VxKex Extended for a program you can use it through the command prompt as normal.

 **Q: Can I use this with Windows 8 or 8.1?**

 **A**: Currently, VxKex Extended is designed for use only with Windows 7.
 If you use Windows 8 or 8.1, VxKex Extended will do nothing useful.